TangLinjia/tanglinjia.github.io/index.md

 Currently, I am currently participating in two part-time research projects:

-The RNA-small molecule binding affinity project which is supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) of A*STAR in Singapore.
+- **RNA-small molecule binding affinity project**
+  Supervised by Principal Scientist [Wu Min](https://sites.google.com/site/wumincf/) of A*STAR in Singapore.

+- **Medical Image Generation project**
-The Medical Image Generation project which is supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) of the University of Toronto and the University Health Network.
+  Supervised by Ph.D. student [Jasper Zhang](https://jasperzhang.com/) at the University of Toronto and the University Health Network.

+> **🔴 I am seeking a Master/PhD position for Fall 2026 admission.**
+> If you have any information, please contact me.
+Thank you!

 **<font color="#990000">I am seeking a Master/PhD position for 2026 Fall admission.
 If you have any information, please contact me.
 Thank you!</font>**